+https://data.hdx.rwlabs.org/dataset?q=Nepal+earthquake+landslide+locations%2C+8+May+2015.
 Satellite data used to prepare this data set include those from the International Charter Space and Major Disasters, as well as freely-available online viewers.
-Maps for the authors' survey were prepared given this set of digital data (Fig. 1).
+Maps for our survey were prepared given this set of digital data (Fig. 1).
 Note that the dataset was last updated on May 8th, 4 days before the largest Mw=7.3 aftershock of May 12.